NaN-NaN-sempai/WhatsappWeb_Notification_Audio_Overrider/README.md

 ```
 http://localhost:3000/
 ```
-The same URL of the expresse server, remenber to change it if you change the port.
+The same URL of the expresse server, remember to change it if you change the port.

-# Instaling WhatsappWeb_Notification_Audio_Overrider server
+# Installing WhatsappWeb_Notification_Audio_Overrider server
 ### Clone the Git project
 Run on Bash
 ```